Frozen-liang/courier-backend/README.md

 * MongoDB: All the main data of Courier are stored in Mongodb.
 * Chrome Plugin: Browser plug-in to test the local interface.
 * Docker Engine: Provide a running environment for the engine.
+* Mocker: No code simulation test for API.

 ### Component Relationship
 ![](doc/img/courier.png)